How To Tell The Perfect Customer Story [Template & Examples]

 As if you need this, but it might be handy to send to the person who’s reluctantly holding onto the money.

-“First, they help reassure them that Help Scout is indeed a good fit for their business and use case — they’re evaluating a few solutions in the space, so seeing specific use cases really helps them visualize the solution for their business.
+“Firstly, they’re evaluating solutions in the space, so seeing specific use cases helps visualize the solution for their business.
 Second, they give them a leg to stand on when pitching the idea to other stakeholders.
 Third, learning how others have solved problems with Help Scout gives them a framework on how to approach getting started.”

 Great stories are trusted.
 Trust is the scarcest resource we’ve got left.
 No one trusts anyone.
 People don’t trust the beautiful women ordering vodka at the corner bar (they’re getting paid by the liquor company).
 People don’t trust the spokespeople on commercials (who exactly is Rula Lenska?).
 And they certainly don’t trust the companies that make pharmaceuticals (Vioxx, apparently, can kill you).
 As a result, no marketer succeeds in telling a story unless he has earned the credibility to tell that story.